 Perhaps one of your biggest concerns about pursuing higher education - whether online or on-campus - is how you will pay for it.
 However, if you qualify, there may be various options available to you for Financial Aid at Christian Colleges and Universities.

-Typically most students may be eligible to receive some form of financial aid to help pay for school.
+Typically most students may be eligible to receive some form of financial aid at Christian Colleges to help pay for school.
 Financial aid may consist of scholarships, grants, loans, and participation in work-study programs.
 If you qualify, Tax credits and benefits for military personnel may also aid in offsetting the cost of higher education.
 Additionally, private loans may be available to help make pursuing your degree a reality.
 Loan consolidation may be able to help ease the burden of multiple loan payments and simplify the payment process.

 Scholarship programs as financial aid at Christian Colleges are merit or need-based prizes for academic achievement that usually include awarding a student with a monetary gift.
 Scholarships may be available through a variety of sources, including companies, organizations, and clubs.
 Scholarships may be based on a variety of factors.
 Academic performance, financial need, religious affiliation, minority status, heritage, and other specific sets of criteria that are important to the organization providing funds or community affiliations are all examples of what could make you eligible for a particular scholarship, if you qualify.

 Many individuals mistakenly assume that they will not be eligible for scholarships, but this is not necessarily the case.
 In addition to the scholarships offered by faith-based colleges, numerous organizations affiliated with the church and other spiritual groups offer Christian scholarships to students.

 The list of Christian scholarships below is far from exhaustive, but may provide students with a place to begin their inquiries.